wiremock/wiremock.org/_site/docs/configuration.md

 ## Request journal

-The request journal records requests received by WireMock.
-It is required by the verification features, so these will throw errors if it is disabled.
+ Wiremock contains a request journal that records all requests it receives.
+The verification features require this, and will throw errors if it is disabled.

 ```java
 // Do not record received requests.
 Typically needed during load testing to avoid JVM heap exhaustion.